emilyantosch/shc_pr3_vl/databases/slides_10/main.typ

 #slide[
   #heading(numbering: none)[Distributed Transactions]
   #let left = [
+    #text(size: 18pt)[
       - To ensure interoperability between the participating resource managers the *2-phase commit protocol* is realized
       - It defines the final synchronization of different parts of a transaction of a global transaction
       - In the first phase the transaction manager asks participating resource managers to announce the results of their local transaction part
       - This leads to a global result (commit or rollback) that is then in the second phase announced to the participants ]
+  ]
   #let right = [
     #figure(image("../assets/img/slides_08/20250309_trans_coord_res_man_rev01.jpeg"))
   ]
+  #grid(
+    columns: (60%, 40%),
+    gutter: 0.25em,
+    left, right,
+  )
 ]

 == Integrity, Trigger and Security Integrity Constraints